Sunday, August 7, 2011

 11 19 365657.89 196.61

 The calculated perigees (Table 2) were on average some 10788 km less than the distances implied by the LLR measurements, when converted to km (Table 1).
-Fig. 2 shows the LLR data in km as offsets from the calculated perigee mean values on a per day basis.
+Fig. 2 shows the LLR data in km (mean and SEM) as offsets from the calculated perigee mean values on a per day basis.
 That is, the Y-axis is the deviation of the LLR-perigee difference from the mean difference of the 11 points.

 Fig. 2: LLR minus Perigee vs Days from Full Moon